Records broken, temps approaching 40C as heatwave fed from Australia sweeps across New Zealand

 WeatherWatch NZ has reported recordings of 37C in parts of Napier and Hastings, and 36C in the Marlborough Sounds.

+Analyst Philip Duncan said some of those higher temperatures were recorded in more sheltered areas and not across the whole regions.
+However, generally temperatures in eastern parts of the country were getting up around 33C to 34C.

-Niwa said already in the Nelson region the record for the warmest minimum temperature had been broken with 24.3C recorded in Richmond.
+Niwa said already in the Nelson region the record for the warmest minimum temperature had been broken, with 24.3C recorded in Richmond.

 This was the warmest minimum temperature for the region since records began 157 years ago.